RF Explorer Pro - Frequency Coordination

 Refers to the primary database containing information about the available microphones that a user can choose from when performing frequency coordination analysis.

-Available Manufacturers
+Available Manufactures

 Electro-Voice